mosaicml/streaming/docs/source/index.md

 - **Random access**: Access samples right when you need them -- simply call `dataset[i]` to get sample `i`.
 You can also fetch data on the fly by providing NumPy style indexing to `StreamingDataset`.
 - **Flexible data mixing**: During streaming, different data sources are shuffled and mixed seamlessly just-in-time.
 Control how datasets are combined using our [batching](dataset_configuration/mixing_data_sources.md#batching-methods) and [sampling](dataset_configuration/replication_and_sampling.md#inter-epoch-sampling) methods.
 - **Disk usage limits**: Dynamically delete least recently used shards in order to keep disk usage under a specified limit.
 Read more [here](dataset_configuration/shard_retrieval.md#configure-shard-storage)
+- **Parallelism-aware**: Easily train with data parallelism, sequence parallelism, or tensor parallelism -- the right samples end up in the right GPUs, using sample [replication](dataset_configuration/replication_and_sampling.md#replication).

 ## Community